rehierl/node-tree-outliner/4-extensions/0-0-extensions.md

 * `<div roles="close:0">`, or `<div close="0">`

-Note that this close modifier role instructs to close "0" (i.e. no) sections, which corresponds with the current definition of inactive nodes and sectioning nodes.
+Note that this close modifier role instructs to close "0" (i.e. no) sections, which corresponds with the default definition of active and inactive nodes.

 Therefore, and with the association of roles in mind, the definition of specific node types can be understood to implicitly tag all nodes of that type with the